 Baby Shower Crate Closet Tips

-- Gently secure closet closed with a decorative bow or baby headband.
+- Gently secure the closet closed with a decorative bow or baby headband.
 Even if you do not need this while transporting, the mom-to-be may appreciate it.

 - Did this project not come out right?
 Consider wrapping the box with wrapping paper or even wallpaper.